The Victorian San Francisco Mysteries

 The Victorian San Francisco Mystery series is based on the research M. Louisa Locke did for her doctorate in history at University of California, San Diego about women who worked in the far west at the end of the 19th century.
 The series features Annie Fuller, a boardinghouse owner and pretend clairvoyant, and Nate Dawson, a San Francisco lawyer, who together investigate murders and other crimes.
 The novels are in chronological order.
 Individual Short stories based on characters from the series can be found here.

-Sign up for my Newsletter to be notified when any new books or short stories are published (and get a coupon for a free copy of the short story collection, Victorian San Francisco Stories, and the new novella, Violet Vanquishes a Villain.)
+Sign up for my Newsletter to be notified when any new books or short stories are published (and get a coupon for a free copy of the short story collection, Victorian San Francisco Stories.)

 Maids of Misfortune (Book One)